 - Having been employed by a related company.

 - Holding stocks or shares in a company which might be affected by the publication of your paper.

 - Having received funds reimbursing you for attending a related symposia, or talk.

-- You have not signed an agreement with any sponsor of the research reported in the contribution that prevents you from publishing both positive and negative results or that forbids you from publishing this research without a prior approval of the sponsor.
+- If they have signed an agreement with any sponsor of the research reported in the contribution that prevents you from publishing both positive and negative results or that forbids you from publishing this research without a prior approval of the sponsor.

-- You have checked the manuscript submission guidelines to ensure whether the journal requires a Declaration of Conflicting Interests and have complied with the requirements specified where such a policy exists.
+- If they have checked the manuscript submission guidelines to ensure whether the journal requires a Declaration of Conflicting Interests and have complied with the requirements specified where such a policy exists.

-We refer to The Manuscript Submission Guidelines on the journals page to check the policy of the UMT journals in which you are submitting or publishing and request authors to ensure or comply with any specific requirements needed.
+Authors are required to refer to the Manuscript Submission Guidelines on the journals page to check the policy of the JQM before you submitting or publishing and request the authors to ensure or comply with any specific requirements needed.

 Editor obligations regarding conflicting interests

-The same obligations equally apply on to editors or guest editors writing an editorial that will be published in the journal.
+The same obligations equally apply to the editors or guest editors writing an editorial for the journal.
 When you are submitting or publishing your article in a journal which requires you to make a Declaration of Conflicting Interests, please include such a declaration at the end of your manuscript after any Acknowledgements and prior to the Funding Acknowledgement, Notes (if relevant) and References, under the heading 'Declaration of Conflicting Interest'.
 If no conflict exists, please state that 'The Author(s) declare(s) that there is no conflict of interest'.

 *Please note, a Conflict of Interest Statement will not appear in journals that do not require a declaration of conflicting interests.
 Where a declaration is required the disclosure information must be specific and include any financial relationship that all authors of the article has with any sponsoring organization and the for-profit interests the organization represents, and with any for-profit product discussed or implied in the text of the article.